fbpx

 • Everyone: The widget will be visible to everyone regardless of whether they’re logged in or not (this is the default)

-• Logged In Users: The widget will only be visible to logged in users
+• Logged in users: The widget will only be visible to logged in users

-• Logged Out Users: The widget will only be visible to guests on your site
+• Logged out users: The widget will only be visible to guests on your site

 Depending on the visibility mode you’ve selected, there will be additional options